lydiastepanek/pen-loop-dot-io-archive/src/content/posts/starting-over.md

 A few weeks ago, [Too Phishy](https://workspace.google.com/marketplace/app/too_phishy/802749066565) launched on Product Hunt.
 In its first few days, it got no page clicks.
 No subscribers.
 No comments.
 No reviews on Product Hunt (except, as usual, from my dad).
 And no downloads in Google Workspace.
 Admittedly, with my marketing budget of $0, I had told no one about this app, and Product Hunt doesn’t market your apps for you.
 But it was disheartening nonetheless.

 ![](/images/posts/from_dad.png "from dad")
-<center>From dad</center>
+<div class="image-caption">From dad</div>

 I spent the next three weeks reaching out to bloggers, trying to get signups.
 I even posted to 19 reddit communities, earning me more than a thousand website visits to toophishy.com.
 Along the way, I managed to get 12 free trial users -- nothing to scoff at, but not enough to make a living off of.

 Looking more critically, I had to wonder why my website had such a low ratio of website visits to app signups.
 My posts on reddit were getting real attention, but somehow my app did not address enough of a real problem to get people to sign up.

 ![](/images/posts/422_views.png "422 views")
-<center>I got 472 page views from this reddit post alone.</center>
+<div class="image-caption">I got 472 page views from this reddit post alone.</div>

 By the end of December, six of those trial users churned, leaving 6 who became paid users.
 I had to accept two things: I had 50% turnover, and I gained 1 user for every 3 days of marketing.
 Ultimately, I wondered if the time investment per user acquisition was sustainable.
 It was time to take a pause and figure out what to do.

 First, in an effort to remove the most obvious friction point of user acquisition – cost – I decided to make Too Phishy free.
 I sent the following email to my users:

 ![](/images/posts/email.png "email")
-<center>This was one of the hardest emails I’ve ever written.
+<div class="image-caption">This was one of the hardest emails I’ve ever written.
 Goodbye, subscription income.
-Hello, more work.</center>
+Hello, more work.</div>

 Then I emailed 93 cybersecurity practitioners across the world, telling them about my [5-star](https://workspace.google.com/marketplace/app/too_phishy/802749066565) free anti-phishing app and asking if I could speak to them for advice.
 (I got 5 meetings out of this outreach, but most practitioners I spoke to already had an anti-phishing tool in place and preferred to spend their budget on post-breach response rather than pre-breach defense.)